armada-ths/old.armada.nu/content/exhibitor_info.md

 Armada transports goods to and from the fair.
 Our transport partner this year is DHL.
 The purpose with Armada Transport is to make the fair experience as smooth as possible, while reducing the number of trucks at the fair.
 Your goods will be transported to the fair at KTH, so that when you and colleagues arrive on November 18th to set up your booth, your goods will already be placed in your booth.

 Note that it is not allowed to arrange any own transportation with external carriers other than Armada Transport (DHL).
-In case you for some reason must have an exception from this rule then you need a written confirmation from Armada’s Head of Logistics (<mailto:lukas.lindroos@armada.nu>) and your delivery must have recieved a time slot in advance specified in date/time.
+In case you for some reason must have an exception from this rule then you need a written confirmation from Armada’s Head of Logistics ([filip.ryden@armada.nu](mailto:lukas.lindroos@armada.nu)) and your delivery must have recieved a time slot in advance specified in date/time.
 Any goods transported by external carriers will not be provided equal service as goods sent through Armada Transport.

 In case you have something minor (eg small bags, boxes) which you don’t need transport aid for, then you also have the possibility to carry these goods by hand through the main entrance.
 It is not allowed to carry anything big and bulky since the entrances serves as emergency exits and the goods must not block these paths in case of emergency.

 ### EXHIBITION AREA

-* We recommend you to install your exhibitor area Monday November 18th  13:00-20:00.
+* We recommend you to install your exhibitor area Monday November 17th  13:00-20:00.
-* In exceptional cases, you may install your exhibition area on early Tuesday morning November 19th.
+* In exceptional cases, you may install your exhibition area on early Tuesday morning November 18th.
 Any exhibition area that is not installed before 09:00 this day will not be provided equal assistance.
 * Synchronize your date and time of arrival with your career fair host.
 The host will then be able to show you where your exhibition area is located.

 ### GENERAL RULES AND GUIDELINES